Hire a Dedicated Lawyer Who Specializes In Misdemeanors

 Step 4: Go to Trial

 If a plea bargain is not met, then the case goes to trial.
 Your attorney creates a strong and detailed defense to prove reasonable doubt, which hopefully leads to a “not guilty” verdict.
 If you are found not guilty, your record remains clean and you do not face punishment.
-If you are found guilty, a sentencing hearing follows the trial, which can include fines, probation, community service or jail time.
+If you are found guilty, a sentencing hearing follows the trial, which can include fines, probation, community service, or jail time.

 Work With an Experienced Local Lawyer

 Even though misdemeanors are not as serious as felony charges, you should still take them seriously because a misdemeanor can affect the rest of your life.
-Not only can a conviction lead to hefty fines and jail time, but it also appears your record and can potentially deter employers from hiring you when they run a background check.
+Not only can a conviction lead to hefty fines and jail time, but it also appears on your record and can potentially deter employers from hiring you when they run a background check.
 That is why you need to hire an experienced, reputable attorney dedicated to fighting for you.
 Keep the charge off your permanent record.

 Submit a request online or call us today at (866) 345-6784 to get in touch with an experienced lawyer in your area!